 While it’s far more likely any amendment along these lines would end up amongst the thousands of proposals that never get a vote – if not the six that have actually been shot down – the mere fact that such a resolution would be drafted and have a chance at passing state legislature demonstrates a dangerous trend.

 Until recently, few Democratic politicians would have admitted a desire to see the populace disarmed.
 As the party’s voter base trended father left over the years, however, more seem perfectly comfortable revealing their true motives.
-Just look at how close both Georgia and Florida came to electing anti-gun progressives as governor.We value your comments!
-Please weigh in on our comment section below.
+Just look at how close both Georgia and Florida came to electing anti-gun progressives as governor.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com